SourabTN/SourabTN/README.md

 ### Trainee Software Engineer from TechnoNext Ltd.

-⤷ Experienced JavaScript Developer with 1 years in Freelancing.
-Proficient with React & React Native.
+⤷ Experienced React Based Developer with 1 years in industry.
+Proficient with React Js, Next Js & Tailwind CSS.

 Used problem-solving aptitude to enhance application performance by 14%.
 Created data visualization tools and integrated designs.